somnambulist-tech/laravel-doctrine-tenancy/README.md

 If left out, the default App\Http\Controller is used.

+#### Route Patterns

+Like the namespace, patterns can still be set by adding them to your config/app.php under app.route.patterns.
+This is an associative array of identifier and pattern.
+They are registered with the router when the routes are resolved.

+    <?php
+    // config/app.php
+    return [
+        // other stuff...
+        'route' => [
+            'namespace' => 'App\Http\Controller', // default
+            'patterns' => [
+                'id' => '[0-9]+',
+            ],
+        ],
+        // more stuff...
+    ];

 ## Twig Extension

 A Twig extension will be automatically loaded if Twig is detected in the container which will